 When patio season hits, there's nowhere we'd rather eat al fresco than Ocotillo.
 The central Phoenix eatery has been a favorite of ours since its inception, and the outdoor atmosphere is a big part of the reason.
 There's the covered area that contains long, picnic-style tables and its own bar; there's also a cozy area with couches for groups that's near a good-size lawn perfect for children to play on.
 Or, you could sit on the wraparound patio that looks out at Third Street.
 And Ocotillo's rotating seasonal menus have nothing but good options, including plenty of vegetable dishes and the famous mesquite-grilled Ocotillo chicken with citrus, chiles, and local honey.

-One of Historic Downtown Chandler's staples is SanTan Brewing Company, which has served craft food and numerous varieties of craft beer since opening in its corner spot at Arizona Avenue and Chandler Boulevard in 2007.
-And if that's not everything you need already, the dog-friendly patio should cap you off nicely.
-SanTan has a roomy patio, fresh water, and attentive guests for your doggies to bask in.
+One of Historic Downtown Chandler's staples is SanTan Brewing Company, at the corner of Arizona Avenue and Chandler Boulevard.
+And the roomy, dog-friendly patio has fresh water, and attentive guests for your doggies to bask in.
 There are also Otto's Brew Bones — peanut-butter-flavored dog treats made with SanTan spent beer grain that are made and packaged in-house, and feature Otto, the cartoon dog that graces the label of SanTan's Oktoberfest German Style Lager.

 Craving a Vietnamese-style salad with rice noodles, veggies, and seaweed salad?
 How about blistered shishito peppers, pork belly or fried chicken bao buns, or a savory bowl of katsu ramen at midnight?
 SoSoBa has you covered.
 Everything on the restaurant's Asian-fusion menu is available until 2 a.m., making it the perfect spot to sober up after a night of drinking.
 If you're not ready to call it a night just yet, you can also pair your meal with one of the inventive cocktails, like the Honey and Knives, which combines tequila, grapefruit juice, ginger syrup, and serrano pepper.